szymonmichalski/starid-1/docs/index.md

 *5.3.2017*

-triangle based identification is now working for mmnist style images. this was really a challenge. [here's](images/itworks.png) an image of the eureka moment. nice convergence over nineteen triangles.
+triangle based identification is now working for mnist style images. this was really a challenge. [here's](images/itworks.png) an image of the eureka moment. nice convergence over nineteen triangles.

 *27.2.2017*